9brada6/tabs-with-posts/development.md

 ## ✅ Todo

 - Be sure that translations work.
-- Add background component to meta 7,8 on YT style.

 - Make ajax in widget when selecting article block to show a fail text.